Agoric/safe-modules/PURITY_CHECKER_RULES.md

 applies to the modules it imports because that makes things like cycles hard to check.
-Rather, if a given loader only imports conditionally-pure modules, i.e., modules that would be pure if their imports are pure, than a self contained graph of such conditionally pure modules should be pure.
-Thus, a conditionally pure module is pure when loaded by that loader.
+Rather, if a given loader only imports conditionally-pure modules, i.e., modules that would be pure if their imports are pure, then a self contained graph of such conditionally pure modules should be pure.
+Thus, a conditionally-pure module is pure when loaded by that loader.

 We can assume that the loader hardens our exports.
 We don't have to